What Makes Us

 Disc Golf Course Development

-Disc Golf has quickly become one of the fastest-growing outdoor recreational activities in recent years.
-This family-friendly sport aligns well with the vision of the WNMS as an opportunity for everyone to get outside and enjoy the great outdoors.
-The WNMS Disc Golf Committee negotiated a land lease from the District of Tumbler Ridge in 2025 to use the land adjacent to the TR Ball Diamonds and Saddle Club.
-In May and June 2025, the WNMS and its volunteers built a world-class, 9-basket disc golf course that is attracting visitors from all over and provides the opportunity to host tournaments and an alternative activity for the hikers and mountain bikers.
+Disc Golf has quickly become one of the fastest-growing outdoor recreational activities, and its family-friendly nature aligns perfectly with the WNMS vision of encouraging everyone to get outside and enjoy the great outdoors.
+In 2025, the WNMS Disc Golf Committee successfully negotiated a land lease with the District of Tumbler Ridge for property adjacent to the TR Ball Diamonds and Saddle Club.
+Thanks to the hard work of our dedicated volunteers, a 9-basket disc golf course was built in May and June 2025.
+This exciting new facility is already attracting visitors from near and far, creating opportunities to host tournaments while offering outdoor enthusiasts an engaging new activity in Tumbler Ridge.

 Disc golf icon